chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 truffle(develop)> create contract SimpleStorage
 ```

-Now, you can see the new SimpleStorage.sol file in contracts folder:
+Now, you can see the new SimpleStorage.sol file in the contracts folder:

 <div style="text-align:center"><img width="auto" style="margin:0 auto" src="https://files.readme.io/d1d815f-truffle-4.png"></div>

-In this file, we are going to coding these lines;
+In this file, we are going to code these lines:
 ```java
 pragma solidity ^0.5.0;